amrmoh-02/WE-Project/README.md

 ### how to use
 - Run bmc.py it will start the server on port: http://127.0.0.1:5000
 - Open index.html
-- Type business idea in the description textbox ( hint: deveice should be connected to internet )
+- Type the business idea in the description textbox ( hint: device should be connected to internet )
 - Have fun ^_^